Brazilian Expeditionary Force: Aftermath

 The FEB participated in the post-war occupation of Piacenza, Lodi, and Alessandria.
 U.S. leaders wished for Brazilian troops to take part in the Allied occupation of Europe, but in early June 1945, Brazil's secretary of war ordered that the unit be subordinate to the commander of the first military region in Rio de Janeiro; it was recalled to Brazil by the end of 1945 and, amid U.S. objections, was dissolved as a distinct military formation.
+According to historian Frank McCann, Brazil was invited to join the Allied occupation forces in Austria after World War II.
+However, the Brazilian government was concerned that the FEB might gain political leverage from its contributions to the Allied victory, however modest.
+Consequently, the government decided to officially demobilize the FEB as soon as the war ended, even while the troops were still stationed in Italy.

+Upon their return to Brazil, former members of the FEB faced various restrictions.
+Non-military veterans, who were discharged upon their return, were prohibited from wearing their decorations or expeditionary uniforms in public.
+Professional military veterans were reassigned to frontier regions or areas far from major urban centers.

 Hundreds of Brazilians who perished in the final offensive were buried in the FEB cemetery in Pistoia.
 At the urging of Marshal Mascarenhas de Moraes, a new mausoleum was constructed in Rio de Janeiro for all military deaths in the war; in 1960, the cemetery was closed and the remains were officially interred with other Brazilian war dead in the new National Monument to the Dead of World War II.
 Shortly afterward, a body was found remaining in the former cemetery, and the Brazilian government inaugurated a new Tomb of the Unknown Soldier on the site in 1967.

 Brazil's participation in World War II was more extensive than in any foreign conflict outside its region.
 Its main contribution was to the south Atlantic campaign, which was described by U.S. rear admiral Samuel E. Morison as decisive to Allied victory.
 However, sending a ground force overseas had more political and social visibility, elevating the country's global stature and evoking national pride.
 The FEB was one of about 30 Allied military formations (20 divisions and 10 brigades) on the Italian Front at that time.
 Although it played an important part in the sectors where it operated, Brazil's role was largely tactical, and it never had a major impact on a strategic level.
 Furthermore, the Italian Front became secondary for both sides after the Normandy landings in June 1944 and the invasion of southern France that August.
 Nevertheless, the FEB was viewed by contemporaries as a largely effective fighting force, which "completed all the missions confided to it and compared favorably with the American divisions of the Fourth Corps."